Information-theoretic bounds on quantum advantage in machine learning: Introduction

 Here we focus on an important class of learning problems motivated by quantum mechanics.
 Namely, we are interested in predicting functions of the form

 where $x$ is a classical input, $\cE$ is an arbitrary (possibly unknown) completely positive and trace preserving (CPTP) map, and $O$ is a known observable.
-We emphasize that model~\eqref{eq:target-function} encompasses \emph{any} physical process that takes a classical input and produces a real number as output.
-Therefore, this general setup also includes learning classical functions, such as functions generated by neural networks \cite{goodfellow2016deep}.
-It also encompasses many classical ML tasks, such as classification and regression \cite{mohri2018foundations}.
+Equation~\eqref{eq:target-function} encompasses \emph{any} physical process that takes a classical input and produces a real number as output.
+The goal is to construct a function $h(x)$ that accurately approximates $f(x)$ after accessing the physical process $\cE$ as few times as possible.

-A particularly important special case of setup~\eqref{eq:target-function} is training an ML model to predict what would happen in (quantum) physical experiments \cite{melnikov2018active}.
+A particularly important special case of setup~\eqref{eq:target-function} is training an ML model to predict what would happen in physical experiments \cite{melnikov2018active}.
 Such experiments might explore, for instance, the outcome of a reaction in quantum chemistry \cite{zhou2017optimizing}, ground state properties of a novel molecule or material \cite{parr1980density, car1985unified, becke1993new, white1993density, peruzzo2014variational, kandala2017hardware, gilmer2017neural}, or the behavior of neutral atoms in an analog quantum simulator \cite{buluta2009quantum, levine2018high, bernien2017probing}.
-In these cases, the input $x$ subsumes parameters that characterize the process, \emph{e.g.}, chemicals involved in the reaction, a description of the molecule, or the intensity of lasers that control the neutral atoms.
-The map $\cE$ characterizes a (potentially very complicated) quantum evolution happening in the lab.
+In these cases, the input $x$ subsumes parameters that characterize the process, e.g., chemicals involved in the reaction, a description of the molecule, or the intensity of lasers that control the neutral atoms.
+The map $\cE$ characterizes a quantum evolution happening in the lab.
 Depending on the parameter $x$, it produces the quantum state $\cE(\lvert x \rangle \! \langle x \rvert)$.
 Finally, the experimentalist measures a certain observable $O$ at the end of the experiment.
-The goal is to predict the measurement outcome for new physical experiments, with different values of $x$ than those encountered during training.
+The goal is to predict the measurement outcome for new physical experiments, with new values of $x$ that have not been encountered during the training process.